 Another informal method is to pay an employee on salary regardless of the actual number of hours worked.
 These workarounds do not meet the intent of Chinese labor laws and leave an employer susceptible to wage and hour claims.

 It is an employer’s best interest to remain compliant with Chinese labor laws.
-A professional company like NH Global Partners can ensure that you employ best practices for your business, including:
+A professional company like Horizons can ensure that you employ best practices for your business, including:

 - Hiring enough employees to avoid having to pay overtime pay

 - Negotiating employment contracts and terms that are most favorable to your business

 - Maintaining a current employment contract for each employee